threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_capacity_new.md

 ![](./img/3bot_capacity_new_select_farm.png)

-Please keep in mind that on testnet we only listed one 'demo farm' as a farm to reserve testnet IT Capacity from.
-On a mainnet environment there would be more than one farm available to choose from, you would eventually be able to choose to reserve IT Capacity from one of your preferred farms.
+Please keep in mind that capacity on testnet is limited.
+We only listed one 'demo farm' as a farm to reserve testnet IT Capacity from.
+On a mainnet environment there are many farms available to choose from, you would eventually be able to choose to reserve IT capacity from one of your preferred farms.

 ### Prepare to Pay for the Reserved IT Capacity